am357/partiql-rust-streams/README.md

 ## Wrap up

-Based on the experiment it seems like when doing two consequent identical computations with a change in input data, for 10 million records and aggregate `COUNT` Differential Dataflow introduces ~ `1sec` latency using a single worker.
+Based on the experiment, it seems like when doing two consequent identical computations with a change in input data, for 10 million records and aggregate `COUNT`, Differential Dataflow introduces ~ `1sec` latency using a single worker.
 This means there is a possibility of significant performance gain if we’re able to re-write PartiQL queries as Differential Dataflow computations.
-Having said, during this project I faced the following issues with Differential Dataflow:
+Having said that, during this project I faced the following issues with Differential Dataflow:

 1. Distribute the load to multiple processors and workers is hard.
 2. We may only be able to re-write a subset of PartiQL queries as the Differential Dataflow library may not include all the features that PartiQL requires.